EdZielinski/project0/project1/readme.md

 *	Once this is clicked then the locations/zipcode is opend to pull the tblLocations table data and the required weather data into template_data.
 *	This template_data of weather and location attributes is passed to the location.html page in the city_data dataset.
 This is displayed in a card body class.
 *	And then if the user has not made a comment then the city comment is opened for the user to add a comment.
 Once one comment is made by a user, then it cannot be edited.
 If a new user signs on, then they can make a comment for this location.
-*	The number of check-ins are tallied and displayed in the card body class titled ‘No. of checkins.’
+*	The number of check-ins are tallied and displayed in the card body class titled â€˜No. of checkins.â€™
 *	This is kept track in the checkin_count column of the Tbllocations table.
 *	The calculation occurs in the def comment where 1 is added to the current comment count as the comment is being committed to the database.
 *	An API calls are made by entering the browser path <host>:/api/(zipcode)